icbi-lab/atlas_protocol/README.md

 A computational protocol for atlas-level data integration, downstream analysis and linking with phenotypic information from bulk RNA-seq data as performed in [Salcher et al. (2022)](<https://www.cell.com/cancer-cell/fulltext/S1535-6108(22)00499-8>).

+> **Warning**: This repository is currently under active development.
+This means, some parts are still incomplete
+> and there are probably still a lot of mistakes.

 ## Getting started

 This repository consists of two parts: